 - Write Step by Step: Practice each letter alone first.
 Try combining letters to create simple words once you feel at ease.
 Observe how the shapes of letters vary according to where they are in a word.

-Learn the Arabic Alphabet with E-hoopoe
+Arabic Alphabet For Kids with E-Hoopoe